exploratory-io/book/terms.md

 Exploratory reserves the right at any time and from time to time to modify or discontinue, temporarily or permanently, the Product and Service (or any part thereof) with or without notice.

 Prices of all Services, including but not limited to monthly subscription plan fees to the Service, are subject to change upon 30 days notice from us.
-Such notice may be provided at any time by posting the changes to the Exploratory Site (github.com) or the Service itself.
+Such notice may be provided at any time by posting the changes to the Exploratory Site (exploratory.io) or the Service itself.

 Exploratory shall not be liable to you or to any third-party for any modification, price change, suspension or discontinuance of the Service.

 ## E. Copyright and Content Ownership

 We claim no intellectual property rights over the material you provide to the Service.
 Your profile and materials uploaded remain yours.
-However, by setting your notes to be viewed publicly, you agree to allow others to view your Content.
+However, by setting your Charts, Data, and Notes to be viewed publicly, you agree to allow others to view your Content.
 By setting your projects to be viewed publicly, you agree to allow others to view and fork your projects.

 Exploratory does not pre-screen Content, but Exploratory and its designee have the right (but not the obligation) in their sole discretion to refuse or remove any Content that is available via the Service.